casper-network/docs-archive/staking/staking.rst

       },
       {

-If your public key and associated amount appears in the ``bid`` data structure, this means that the delegation request has been processed successfully.
+If your public key and associated amount appear in the ``bid`` data structure, this means that the delegation request has been processed successfully.
 This does **not** mean the associated validator is part of the validator set.
-Confirm that the validator that you have selected is part of the ``era_validators``  structure, described here.
+Confirm that the validator that you have selected is part of the ``era_validators`` structure, described below.

 .. code-block:: bash